Dr-Apex/Dr-Apex/README.md

 - 📝 I write articles on [https://webx.hashnode.dev](https://webx.hashnode.dev)
 - 💬 Ask me about **React, Next, MongoDB, Node**
 - 📫 How to reach me **mahapatraaayush@gmail.com**
-- ⚡ Fun fact **Spiders are the only web developers that are happy to find bugs 😂**
+- ⚡ Fun fact: **Spiders are the only web developers that are happy to find bugs 😂**

 <!-- -------------------------------------------- -->